 The biggest issue in a slip and fall accident claim is determining liability.
 According to the Centers for Disease Control and Prevention, there are 17,000 slip and fall accidents every year.
 Not all of these cases are winnable.
-The trick to winning one of these claims is for your accident attorneys to prove that the owner of the property is responsible for the accident and not that the person who fell was careless.
+A way to substantiate one of these claims is for your accident attorneys to prove that the owner of the property is responsible for the accident and not that the person who fell was careless.
 If you or a loved one need to pursue a case, knowing these key steps to winning a slip and fall accident claim are essential.

 Know The Theories Of Liability